 Ticket(s) for Tour, Breakfast and Tea - $75:

-There will be four private gardens on the tour.
-More details to follow.
+There will be four private gardens on the tour, in addition to the Rogerson Clematis Garden.

 Rogerson Clematis Garden